 As with personal self assessment CTSA is, broadly speaking, a system for collecting the tax and not a tax in itself.

 Companies are required to work out their own assessment of tax and will not have the option of requesting the Revenue to carry out the calculation.
 This is the main difference from the personal tax system.

 The need for Revenue generated tax assessments is negated by self assessment but procedures for resolving disagreements etc. are still in place.

 Under CTSA companies are not required to deduct tax from any such donations.
 Payment is made gross and full tax relief is claimed through the company accounts and tax computations.
 There is also a new, similar, relief for gifts of qualifying shares and securities.

-After 31st March 2011 all company accounts, Tax Returns, tax calculations and loss repayment claims must be filed with HMRC using the iXBRL computer format.
-HMRC provide the necessary software for the simplest of companies but, often, iXBRL will mean using comercially available software.
 By now all reputable accountants and tax advisors working in corporation tax will be familiar with iXBRL and have procedures in place.

 Call us if you need help with iXBRL.